CS247-KAUST/Assignment_3/README.md

 ## Notes ##

+* Remember to upload some documentation file, with a short description of the methods you implemented and include some images or a video of your results.
+You can also describe your main learnings or problems during implementation.
 * There aren't prototypes for every function you might need.
 Create functions as you need them.
 * We give you the lookup tables for the marching cubes (in the .h file).
 Indexing of vertices and edges in the lookups is following: